eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

   If a command sets the header `reply-to`, then its response is published at the topic equal to the header value.

 ## Specific connection configuration

+The common configuration for connections in [Connections > Sources](basic-connections.html#sources) and [Connections > Targets](basic-connections.html#targets) applies here as well.
+Following are some specifics for MQTT connections:

 ### Source format